 FACTS Grant & Aid Assessment (FGAA) is a need-based assessment service designed to help identify the financial needs of our families.
-Like the systems we have used in the past, FACTS provides Trinity Oaks a need-based financial aid analysis service which ensures that our process for establishing financial need adheres to nationally established standards of best practice.
+FACTS provides Trinity Oaks a need-based financial aid analysis service which ensures that our process for establishing financial need adheres to nationally established standards of best practice.

 FGAA does not decide whether financial assistance will be given or how much to give; rather FGAA provides a need-based financial aid analysis service which includes a recommendation of what a family should reasonably contribute toward tuition.
 All information from FGAA is kept strictly confidential.
 The information supplied to FGAA by you, the applicant, and the results of FGAA analysis is then reviewed by the Tuition Assistance Committee to determine the financial awards to be granted.
 Once the process is completed, financial aid award letters will be sent to families.

 As a reminder, you must reapply for financial assistance each year.

 At any time you may apply for financial aid.
 There is a $35 application fee.

 The following are required in order for FACTS to process your application: